The University is accredited by the Higher Learning Commission.

 Many of the program's alumni return to the Safety Management Program to look for interns and full-time employees, knowing that our students are well prepared to be successful in the profession.

 The Safety Management Program at Indiana State University is one of the first to offer a bachelor degree in the United States.
 The program is accredited by the Applied Science Accreditation Commission of ABET.
-In addition, the Association of Technology, Management and Applied Engineering (ATMAE) accredits the program, which continues to be one of the most thorough in the country, covering all aspects of the profession.
 The optional minor in construction management is accredited by the American Council for Construction Education (ACCE).
 The optional minor in insurance and risk management is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.